All Episodes

 By the way, that's not what I was taught.

-I was taught that the Pilbons were incompetent, practically dead when they got here, and if it weren't for the Indians, there'd be no America.
+I was taught that the Pilgrims were incompetent, practically dead when they got here.

-Then there's um this paragraph.
+Then there's this paragraph.

 Rush Limbaugh repeats the Thanksgiving story of Plymouth every year, reading it from a chapter in one of his books titled Dead White Guys or What Your History Books Never Told You.

-They don't have a sense of humor at the New York Times at I did throw in that the pilgrims that grew organic vegetables as part of the failure of the socialists, and they can't take a joke.
+I did throw in that the Pilgrims grew organic vegetables as part of the failure of the socialist can't take a joke, literally can't take a joke.

 So now they're accusing me of making up things in my own Thanksgiving story.